Adeel Akhtar

+Back to Life (2019), Enola Holmes (2020), Ali & Ava (2021), Showtrial (2024), Fool Me Once (2024), and Down Cemetery Road (2025).

 Early life and education

-Adeel Humayan Akhtar was born on 18 September 1980 in Hammersmith, London, to a Pakistani father, Humayan Aktar and an Indo-Kenyan mother, Mumtaz Kassam; they married in 1972 in Hounslow, London.
-He has an elder sister Sadia Humayun born in 1973.
+Adeel Hamayun Akhtar was born in Hammersmith, London to a Pakistani father and an Indo-Kenyan mother.

-He was educated at Cheltenham College Junior School from 1991 to 1994 and then moved to Cheltenham College in Newick House from 1994 to 1999.
-He completed a degree in law from Oxford Brookes University in 2002 but decided to follow his passion and change to acting, training at the Actors Studio Drama School, then within The New School, in New York.
-While travelling to New York to audition for the New School, Akhtar was detained and questioned by the FBI at New York's JFK Airport after a tip-off from security staff at Heathrow Airport in London, who had mistaken him for a suspect on a security watchlist circulated after the September 11 attacks.
-He says that this experience has informed the acting roles which he has chosen.
+Akhtar was privately educated at Cheltenham College.
+He completed a Bachelor of Laws (LLB) degree at Oxford Brookes University, after which he decided to train in acting at the Actors Studio Drama School, part of The New School in New York City.
+While travelling to New York to audition for the New School, Akhtar was detained and questioned by the FBI at New York's John F. Kennedy International Airport after a tip-off from security staff at Heathrow Airport in London, who had mistaken him for a suspect on a security watchlist circulated after the September 11 attacks.
+He says that this experience has informed the acting roles he has chosen.

 Career

-Akhtar's first major role was as the bumbling Muslim extremist Faisal in Chris Morris's film Four Lions.
-Other comedic performances include Gupta in The Angelos Epithemiou Show, Maroush in The Dictator and Smee in Joe Wright 's Pan.
+Akhtar began his acting career performing at the Half Moon Theatre in London.
+His first major film role was as the bumbling Muslim extremist Faisal in Chris Morris's film Four Lions (2010).
+Other comedic performances include Gupta in The Angelos Epithemiou Show, as Maroush alongside Sacha Baron Cohen in The Dictator (2012), and Smee in Joe Wright 's Pan (2015).

-Akhtar has also won acclaim for his dramatic performances: in 2015, he was nominated for a BAFTA for Best Supporting Actor for his 2014 role as Wilson Wilson on Channel 4's Utopia.
-He played shopkeeper Ahmed alongside Toby Jones in the BBC mini-series Capital, and DS Ira King in the BBC's River.
-Reviewing River in The Daily Telegraph, Michael Hogan wrote, "This series was beautifully written by Abi Morgan, stylishly directed, and most of all, superbly acted.
-The quieter, less showy supporting players also shone.
-Not just stalwarts [...] but fresher faces: Adeel Akhtar as River's endlessly patient sidekick and Georgina Rich as his psychiatrist".
+In 2014, Akhtar was nominated for a BAFTA for Best Supporting Actor for his role as Wilson Wilson on Channel 4's Utopia.
+He played shopkeeper Ahmed alongside Toby Jones in the BBC mini-series Capital (2015), and DS Ira King in the BBC's River.

-In 2016, Akhtar appeared as Shahzad in the BBC one-off drama Murdered by My Father.
-He won the 2017 BAFTA award for Lead Actor for this role, the first non-white actor to do so.
-In 2017 he also took part in the American romantic comedy film The Big Sick, playing the role of the protagonist's brother, Naveed.
-He appeared as Rob Singhal in the acclaimed BBC miniseries based on John le Carré's The Night Manager.
+In 2016, Akhtar appeared as Shahzad in the BBC one-off drama Murdered by My Father, for which he won the 2017 BAFTA award for Lead Actor.
+He was the first non-white best actor BAFTA winner.
+In 2017, he took part in an American romantic comedy film, playing the role of the protagonist's brother, Naveed, in The Big Sick (2017), and appeared as Mohammed Bakhsh in Victoria & Abdul (2017).
+He appeared as Rob Singhal in the BBC miniseries based on John le Carré's The Night Manager.
+He played Barry Shaw for 2 seasons of Ghosted (2017–2018).

 In 2019, Akhtar appeared as Billy in the BBC Three series, Back to Life, written by Daisy Haggard and Laura Solon, returning in 2021 for the second series.
+He played Inspector Lestrade in the film Enola Holmes (2020). in 2022, he was for BAFTA Award for Best Actor in a Leading Role for playing Ali in Ali & Ava (2021).

 In 2024, Akhtar appeared as Sam Malik in the second series of BBC drama Showtrial.
+He played DS Sami Kierce alongside Michelle Keegan in the Netflix series Fool Me Once (2024).

+In 2025 he starred as Hamza in 8 episodes of Down Cemetery Road.